gdlyan/yc-playground/nat-instance-tf/README.md

 ./dterraform apply -auto-approve
 ```
 This will create a Virtual Private Cloud (VPC) and two subnets - the public and the private ones.
 In each of those subnets a low-tier Ubuntu VM will be spawned.
 - The instance provisioned in the public subnet will be assigned with a dynamic public IP address and be accessible via `ssh -i ~/.ssh/<private_key_file> <default_user>@<public IP>`.
-This is NAT Instance which also serves as bastion host that allows `ssh` access to the instances isolated from the public internet within a VPC, such as the following one
+This is NAT Instance which also serves as a bastion host that allows `ssh` access to the instances isolated from the public internet within a VPC, such as the following one
 - The instance provisioned in the private subnet will not have any public IP address and will only be accessible via `ssh` from NAT instance.
 However this instance would allow internet traffic via NAT instance, for example, to install packages from package managers and test connections.
 This is test instance

 The result would look like the one below if it worked: